joemoose/dungeoneers.d20/docs/combat.md

 ## Introduction

-Combat is dangerous, and wise adventurers seek to avoid it.
+Combat is dangerous, and wise adventurers, or at least those with long careers, seek to avoid it.

 ## Initiative